Kemenn/documentation/Readme.md

  - There is a service that **manages the connection** to the alert server.
 It works in parallel in a completely autonomous way.

  - There is the **shortcut detector**.
 It listens to the keyboard to detect the double press of the F12 key (by default).
 When the key has been pressed twice in a row, an alert is sent.
+It works in parallel in a completely autonomous way.

  - There is the **message manager**.
 As soon as a message is received, it processes it (answer to the server, display a window with a message, send an alert).

  - There is the **displayer**.
 It is responsible for displaying a window in a non-blocking way.
+The window is update by the main thread in the message manager.
+The displayer depend of it !

+The **main** file launches the parts one after the other (connection, shortcuts, message manager) by checking that they are correctly started.
+It also stops them, restarts them if necessary, and notifies the users.
+It is the conductor.

 #### Client use case diagram
 ![The use case diagram](./french_use_case_diagram_client.png)